locnnil/workshop/docs/index.rst

 Workspace
 ============

-**Workspace orchestrates reproducible development environments**.
+**Workspace automates the configuring and management of reproducible development environments**.

-**Workspace runs environments defined in a simple YAML**.
-It creates an LXD container, installs the required SDKs and packages and runs life cycle hooks.
-VS Code, Jupyter Lab and other popular IDEs can discover and use the resulting workspace as a work environment.
+**Use a straightforward YAML to define your development environment**.
+Workspace will create a system container, install specified SDKs and packages, and control its behaviour with life cycle hooks.
+VS Code, Jupyter Lab and other IDEs can discover and use your workspace as a work environment.
+Dispose the environment when done and keep the host system clean.

-**Workspace eases the burden of maintaining a development setup** and allows for centralised control and shared knowledge of it.
-It reduces the onboarding time for new developers to a single command that launches the required workspace.
+**Make the knowledge of your project's dev environments explicit and shared**.
+New contributors can start with a single command that launches the required workspace.
+It is easier to debug issues in any of the project's supported environments, perform code reviews or experiment in a separate light-weight container.

-**Any software project can benefit from keeping their dev setup organised with workspace**.
-These can be from AI/ML, Robotics, IoT, and other domains that depend on SDKs, packages and libraries from multiple publishers and imply a non-trivial setup.
+**Most software projects can benefit from organising their setups with workspace**.
+These can be from AI/ML, Robotics, IoT, EdTech and other domains that depend on SDKs, packages and libraries from multiple publishers and imply a non-trivial setup.

 .. ---------